Melbourne Queer Film Festival: History

 Melbourne Queer Film Festival sprang from the Melbourne International Lesbian & Gay Film Festival, which was first screened in 1991.
 The new Melbourne-born film festival was the initiative of Midsumma Festival as an attempt to present a community-based alternative to the several gay-themed but commercially intended film festivals that came to Melbourne each year around the time of the Sydney Mardi Gras.
 Most of these belonged to Sydney cinema chains and lengthy seasons of successful films often followed these film seasons.

 The festival's opening night film in February 1991 was Longtime Companion at the Dendy Brighton Cinemas.
 The film was due for its commercial release shortly later and the festival is credited as being an important factor in the film's success in Melbourne.
 The film festival was organised with lesbian films on every night at 6pm and gay films on 9pm.
 Following opening night screenings took place at the National Theatre in St Kilda, also the home of the 1992 festival.

 It was originally as part of the Midsumma Festival, which had started in 1989.
 The Midsumma board asked filmmaker Lawrence Johnston and lesbian bar owner Pat Longmore to be the first festival co-directors.
 It drew good audiences and was a marked success.
 The 1992 Festival also screened at the National Theatre and opened with the film adaptation of David Leavitt's novel The Lost Language of Cranes.
 In early 1992 the film festival took up residence at Hares & Hyenas bookshop in Commercial Road, South Yarra, which was founded by Crusader Hillis and Rowland Thomson a few months before in December 1991.
 The film festival was housed at the back of the bookshop until 1995.
-The three co-directors of the 1992 festival, rebranded the Melbourne Lesbian & Gay Film & Video Festival in recognition of video's increasing prominence in film at the time, were Pat Longmore, Crusader Hillis and Helen Eisler.
-The 1992 festival was notable for its focus on films that broke with the tradition of coming out narratives, featuring BDSM, post punk films, including by Bruce La Bruce and films by emerging filmmakers of colour.
+The three co-directors of the 1992 festival, Pat Longmore, Crusader Hillis and Helen Eisler, rebranded the Melbourne Lesbian & Gay Film & Video Festival in recognition of video's increasing prominence in film at the time.
+The 1992 festival was notable for its focus on films that broke with the tradition of coming out narratives, featuring BDSM, post punk films, including ones by Bruce LaBruce and films by emerging filmmakers of colour.
 Teenage Sadie Benning was a festival guest with their short films shot on the toy Fischer-Price PXL camera.
 Sadie went on to develop an important career in video, installation and as the founder of the feminist post-punk band, Le Tigre.
 The festival made a small loss and Midsumma abandoned plans for future iterations.